 public places.
-A2 P2 Buildings must have a setback from all boundaries Buildings must be sited to be compatible with the of: future urban development of the area and not cause (a) not less than 5m; or an unreasonable loss of amenity to adjoining (b) where the setback of an existing building is properties, having regard to: within 5m, not less than the setbacks of the the height of the proposed building; existing building. the topography of the site; (b) (c) the size, shape and orientation of the site; (d) the setbacks of adjacent buildings; the height, bulk and form of existing and (e) proposed buildings; (f) the appearance when viewed from roads and public places; (g) the character of the development existing on established properties in the area; and (h) any overshadowing of adjoining properties or public places. А3 Р3 Buildings for a sensitive use must be separated from Buildings for a sensitive use must be sited so as to a Rural Zone or Agriculture Zone a distance of: not conflict or interfere with an agricultural use in the (a) not less than 200m; or Rural Zone or Agriculture Zone, having regard to: (b) where the setback of an existing building is (a) the size, shape and topography of the site; within 200m, not less than the existing (b) the separation of any existing buildings for building. sensitive uses on adjoining properties; (c) the existing and potential use of adjoining properties; and (d) any proposed attenuation measures.
+A2 P2 Buildings must have a setback from all boundaries Buildings must be sited to be compatible with the of: future urban development of the area and not cause (a) not less than 5m; or an unreasonable loss of amenity to adjoining (b) where the setback of an existing building is properties, having regard to: within 5m, not less than the setbacks of the the height of the proposed building; existing building. the topography of the site; (b) (c) the size, shape and orientation of the site; the setbacks of adjacent buildings; (d) the height, bulk and form of existing and (e) proposed buildings; the appearance when viewed from roads and (f) public places; the character of the development existing on (g) established properties in the area; and (h) any overshadowing of adjoining properties or public places.
+A3 Р3 Buildings for a sensitive use must be separated from Buildings for a sensitive use must be sited so as to a Rural Zone or Agriculture Zone a distance of: not conflict or interfere with an agricultural use in the (a) not less than 200m; or Rural Zone or Agriculture Zone, having regard to: (b) where the setback of an existing building is (a) the size, shape and topography of the site; within 200m, not less than the existing (b) the separation of any existing buildings for building. sensitive uses on adjoining properties; (c) the existing and potential use of adjoining properties; and (d) any proposed attenuation measures.

-Obje ective: That subdivision of land not in accordance with a specific area plan does not prejudice the efficient future utilisation of land for urban development.
-Acceptable Solutions Perf ormance Criteria A 1 P1 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, must be: must be for the excision of an existing dwelling (a) required for public use by the Crown, a council prov ded that the lot design and layout does not or a State e authority; prec ude or hinder the effective and efficient future (b) be require ed for the provision of Utilities; or subc livision and development of the land to urban (c) be for the e consolidation of a lot with another lot dens ities, having regard to: provided each lot is within the same zone. (a) any existing access arrangements; and (b) the location of any services.
+Obje ective: That subdivision of land not in accord efficient future utilisation of land for utilisation of land not in accordance. ance with a specific area plan does not prejudice the ban development.
+Acceptable Solutions Solutions Performance Criteria A1 P1 Each lot, or a lot proposed in a plan of subdivision, lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, must be: must be for the excision of an existing dwelling (a) required for public use by the Crown, a council for public use by the Crown, a council provided that the lot design and layout does not or a State authority; te authority; preclude or hinder the effective and efficient future (b) (b) be required for the provision of Utilities; or subdivision and development of the land to urban (c) (c) be for the consolidation of a lot with another lot densities, having regard to: provided each lot is within the same zone. (a) any existing access arrangements; and (b) the location of any services.